mpeeples2008/ArchNetSci/README.md

 * Share links to these online resources on social media using the #archnetworks hashtag
 * Please cite the book *and* the Online Companion if you use methods or code from this document
 * Star the GitHub project repository and contribute to the project
-* Join our Discord and invite other interested people
+* Join the Computational Archaeology Discord and invite other interested people
 * Share articles, teaching resources, data, or other archaeological network materials for posting on our associated website [archnetworks.net](https://archnetworks.net)
 * Buy the book
 * Review the book on online book sellers